 You can leave your phone at home when travelling but let’s be serious; this is almost never going to happen 🙂

-When arriving Overseas
+When Arriving Overseas

 Buy a local prepaid Sim Card when you arrive in your destination.
 Most arrival airports will have this option and if your phone is unlocked then it is one of the cheapest options.
 Your usual Australian number will not be available but others apps will still function with (and maybe without) WIFI.
 Oh and be careful where you store your Aussie Sim card.
-Definitely learnt that lesson the hard way.
+Definitely learned that lesson the hard way.

 Use free WIFI in hotels, cafes, restaurants, shopping centre’s, airports and anywhere else you can log on.
 If you are walking around a city then take screens shots of maps and pages so you can use them even after you leave your WIFI hot spot.